SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 > 5.1.1 Whether or not legal frameworks are in place to promote, enforce and monitor equality and non‑discrimination on the basis of sex

 This target is interpreted to cover research about:
-- ending discrimination against women and girls
+- ending discrimination against women and girls, including by improving women's rights
 - strengthening and securing legal frameworks to promote, enforce and monitor equality and non-discrimination on the basis of sex

 We use the definition of discrimination against women in Article 1 of the CEDAW Convention